USB Connected Monitors

 Note that some monitors use USB to communicate, but do not follow the specification for MCCS over USB.
 For example, the HP Dreamcolor 2480zx uses a proprietary, undocumented protocol.

-Also, it bears emphasizing that when ddcutil refers to USB connected monitors, it means monitors that communicate MCCS over USB, NOT to monitors that communicate the video signal over USB.
+Also, bears emphasizing that when ddcutil refers to USB connected monitors, it means monitors that communicate MCCS over USB, NOT to monitors that communicate the video signal over USB.

 - The MCCS over USB specification has no mechanism for querying a capabilities string.
 The ddcutil capabilities command synthesizes a response based on the feature codes it detects.